dkleftogi/duplexFiltering/README.md

 ## Dependencies and System Requirements

 duplexCaller tool is written in Python 2.The Python compiler used for development is the Python Python 2.7.10 (default, Oct 23 2015, 19:19:21).The program has been developed in a Mac OS computer with El Capitan version 10.11.5.

-The program has been tested only in Mac and Fedora systems but has not been tested for Windows systems.
+The current version works for Mac OS and Fedora systems.

+Users of CentoOS and Ubuntu please contact Dimitrios Kleftogiannis (see below) for more information.
+The program does not work for Windows systems.

 The program depends on pysam libraries downloaded from:
 ```
 http://pysam.readthedocs.io/en/latest/index.html
 ```